yonitjio/n2-doc/content/60-tutorials/20-simple/_index.md

    2. You can scroll through the node list or use the search box to find it quickly.
    {{< figure
    src="./images/n2-search-node.png"
-   alt="Search node"
+   alt="Search node."
-   caption="Search Node by Typing on The Search Box" width="100%"
+   caption="Search node by typing on the search box." width="100%"
    >}}
 3. Add a `NotifyNode` and Connect the Nodes